American Express Centurion Lounge Miami Review

 According to The Points Guy, The Miami Centurion lounge opened to the public on June 4th and I was lucky enough to be passing by Miami two weeks later (late last night).
 Two years ago, I was just passing by DFW when their second Centurion Lounge opened in Dallas just the week before.
 I managed to get two different gift bags when I went there for a second time.
 Unfortunately, they were not giving out any gift bags this time.

-Hopefully, I’ll have the same amount of luck the next time I fly to Seattle as American Express will be opening another Centurion Lounge in SEA sometime in August/September by Gate B3 (source: //travellingtheworld.boardingarea.com/2015/04/amex-centurion-studio-seattle-updates-more-information/)
+Hopefully, I’ll have the same amount of luck the next time I fly to Seattle as American Express will be opening another Centurion Lounge in SEA sometime in August/September by Gate B3 (source: http://travellingtheworld.boardingarea.com/2015/04/amex-centurion-studio-seattle-updates-more-information/)

 Where is it?

 The Miami Centurion lounge is located near D12.
 If you were to take the Skytrain, it would drop you off near D16, and walk to the left and follow signs for the Centurion Lounge.
 If you don’t see it, well you walked too far or in the wrong direction.
 Take a look below to find your way there: